 Release date: June 2015

 Culture and language is closely tied together.
 Learning a new word easily coincides with embracing a new habit, finding a new perspective or remembering how you really want to live your life.
-When my 5-year old gets frustrated with a mistake she made and cannot fix when creating something, I say Wabi-Sabi, find the beauty in imperfection and incompleteness.
+When my 5-year old gets frustrated with a mistake she made and cannot fix when creating something, I say Wabi-Sabi, which translates to find the beauty in imperfection and incompleteness.
 As we arrive at a beach, shoes are kicked off and she impatiently encourages everyone to get their shoes off for murr-ma, – time to go treasure hunting with our toes!